-Current trends in maritime logistics often consider the presence of inland freight terminals where consolidation of goods, custom services, information processing activities, short-term storage and value-added manufacturing services for the containerized goods take place before shipment toward the next destinations.
-In particular, dry ports are defined as inland freight terminals directly connected to one or more seaports with highcapacity transport means, where customers can drop and pick up their standardised units as if directly at a seaport [13, 9].
-The advantage of introducing one or more dry ports into freight distribution was confirmed by several experiences in terms of logistics integration and port regionalization (e.g., [10, 12]).
+Current trends in maritime logistics often consider the presence of inland freight terminals where consolidation of goods, custom services, information processing activities, shortterm storage and value-added manufacturing services for the containerized goods take place before shipment toward the next destinations.
+In particular, dry ports are defined as inland freight terminals directly connected to one or more seaports with high-capacity transport means, where customers can drop and pick up their standardised units as if directly at a seaport [20, 13].
+The advantage of introducing one or more dry ports into freight distribution was confirmed by several experiences in terms of logistics integration and port regionalization (e.g., [14, 19]).
 A significant economic and political effort is currently being undertaken in many countries in order to extend as much as possible the presence, number and suitability of dry ports, especially for the seaports located within the area of congested cities.
-Despite this increasing interest in dry-port systems, the literature on freight logistics management [2] shows a lack of contributions addressing those optimization problems that arise from the corresponding freight distribution processes, at a strategical, tactical and operational level.
-The goal of this paper is to contribute to filling this gap, by introducing and describing the freight distribution systems based on the presence of dry ports from the point of view of optimization challenges at different levels, and then developing an optimization approach for the specific problem of defining tactical plans for these distribution systems.
+Despite this increasing interest in dry-port systems, the literature on freight logistics management [4] shows a lack of contributions addressing those optimization problems that arise from the corresponding freight distribution processes, at a strategical, tactical and operational level.

+The goal of this paper is to contribute to filling this gap, by introducing and describing the freight distribution systems based on the presence of dry ports from both the point of view of optimization challenges at different levels, and then developing an optimization approach for the specific problem of defining tactical plans for these distribution systems.
 The concurrent presence of high capacity connections among dry ports, seaports, and other terminals, as well as congested road connections between terminals and inland cargo shippers naturally yields a multi-tiered network representation, encompassing different infrastructures and classes of vehicles.

-The contribution of this paper is twofold.
-First we present a comprehensive synthesis of the dry port concept as it is presented in the recent literature on freight transportation, identifying and classifying the optimization challenges supporting decisions in the field of optimal design and management of dry-port based freight transportation systems.
+First we present a comprehensive synthesis of the dry port concept as it is presented in the recent literature on freight transportation, identifying and classifying the optimization challenges supporting decisions in the field of optimal design and management of dry-port-based freight transportation systems.

 Secondly, we consider the tactical planning problem consisting in the definition of the optimal schedule for the services operated by a fleet of high-capacity vehicles, also referred to as shuttles in the rest of the paper, on the railway network connecting seaport terminals and dry ports, in order to address the requested demands of containerized cargoes.
 An original service network design model representing the above mentioned tactical planning problem and based on a mixed integer programming mathematical formulation will be introduced.
 The specific features of the considered problem with respect to similar cases previously presented in the literature for different applications will be discussed.
 In particular, we will consider the integration and consolidation on the vehicles of cargo flows directed from the shippers toward the seaports and vice versa, and the presence of different classes of products with different types of associated administrative and operational requirements.
-The paper is organized as follows.
-In Section 2, a description of dry ports and their role in the intermodal logistics of containerized goods is provided, together with a description of some related planning and decisional problems and optimization challenges.
-In Section 3 we describe an optimization problem introduced to support the tactical planning process for the services operated by a fleet of high-capacity vehicles on the railway network connecting the terminals.
-In Section 4 we propose an original service network design approach aimed to model and solve the considered optimization problem.
-Finally, in Section 5 an experimental framework built upon realistic instances inspired by regional cases will be described and the computational results of the model will be presented and discussed, together with further lines of research in this field.
+As it will be seen we adopt a time-space network representation for service network design problems which represents a consolidated method in the scientific literature on network design (see for instance [2, 17]).
+With respect to advanced approaches recently introduced in the literature on service network design for freight logistics (see [1, 6, 7]), the original model proposed in this paper presents further elements of novelty related to the specific features of the considered dry-port-based distribution problem, such as: